pablopastora/meta-content-moderation-x-pipeline/README.md

 If you use this code or dataset, please cite it as:

-Pastora Estébanez, P. (2026).
+Pastora Estebanez, P. (2026).
 Data collection and analysis pipeline for media reactions on X to Meta’s content moderation policy.
 GitHub repository and Zenodo archive.
 DOI.